bluex314/flutter-projects/README.md

 # flutter-projects
-This Projects done as a part of Udmey course.
+This Projects are done as a part of a Udmey course.
 Course link: https://www.udemy.com/course/flutter-bootcamp-with-dart